thegetty/quire-docs/content/documentation/install-uninstall.md

 1. **Git for Windows** installs useful version control software on your computer.
 Download the EXE installer file at [https://gitforwindows.org](https://gitforwindows.org/), click on it and hit "run", you should see a setup wizard screen that will install Git for Windows.
 During the installation, use the default settings.

 2. **Node.js** enables you to run javascript on your computer.
-Visit the Node.js site, and download and install the older LTS (long-term support) version, which is sufficient and more stable than the higher “Current” version that is also available for download.
-The MSI installer will be downloaded, open it and a setup wizard screen will guide you through the process: [https://nodejs.org](https://nodejs.org).
+Download and install **v14.18.1 release** of Node.js: [https://nodejs.org/download/release/v14.18.1/node-v14.18.1-x64.msi](https://nodejs.org/download/release/v14.18.1/node-v14.18.1-x64.msi).
+The MSI installer will be downloaded, open it and a setup wizard screen will guide you through the process.

 3. **Pandoc** serves two purposes in Quire: You can use it to [convert Word documents to Markdown](/documentation/fundamentals/#microsoft-word-to-markdown-conversion), and it enables you to create EPUB e-book files of your Quire project with the `quire epub` command.
 Download the Pandoc MSI installer file, open it and a setup wizard screen will guide you through the process: [https://pandoc.org/installing.html](https://pandoc.org/installing.html)